OSNAP training materials

-Here you can find OSNAP training resources that have been evaluated and proven to be effective.
-Links on the left will lead you to resources to support programs making change, as well as other resources our team has found useful in sharing with programs over the years to meet the OSNAP goals
+Following are OSNAP training resources that have been evaluated and proven to be effective.
+Links on the left will lead you to resources to support making changes, as well as other useful resources.

-Click here for a printable version of the OSNAP Action Planning Document (similarly, you can create an online version by creating an account and following the steps under My OSNAP).
-Click here for a Sample OSNAP Action Planning Document.
+You can also access a printable version of the OSNAP Action Planning Document (similarly, you can create an online version by creating an account and following the steps under My OSNAP).
+And here is a Sample OSNAP Action Planning Document.

-To help you attract the best candidates for employment, we’ve put together some suggested language that can be added to your current job descriptions and questions that may be helpful to ask ask in candidate interviews.
+To help you attract the best candidates for employment, we’ve put together language that can be added to your current job descriptions and questions that may be helpful to ask in candidate interviews.

-You can use this worksheet to help brainstorm ways to make the program changes from OSNAP stick in the long term and think of ways to spread changes within your larger organization.
+You can use this worksheet to help brainstorm ways to make your program changes long-term and to spread changes within your larger organization.

-OSNAP utilizes a model focused on Learning Collaboratives.
-This process allows inter-discplinary organizations all with a common goals around childhood obesity prevention, physical activity, and nutrition to share ideas, action steps, resources, and challenges with one another.
-Trading information between groups allows the intervention and practice to be much stronger anticipating barriers and capitalizing on strengths.
+OSNAP uses a model focused on Learning Collaboratives.
+This process allows inter-discplinary organizations with common goals around childhood obesity prevention, physical activity, and nutrition to share ideas, action steps, resources, and challenges with one another.
+Trading information between groups allows the intervention and practice to be much stronger in anticipating barriers and capitalizing on strengths.

 This section provides practitioners with the steps necessary to create clear, concise, and transparent guidelines that become written policy.
 Policy can often become the framework and the lever by which change comes to fruition.